 |Address:||Student Life Center

 310 25th Ave South

 Office Hours: The OIR is open 8am-5pm Monday-Friday.

 OIR Advising Hours: During the academic year, the OIR is available for advising appointments from 8am-5pm, Monday-Friday.
-Advisers also offer drop-in advising sessions in the Commons Center (Room 217) and Residential Colleges.
+Advisers also offer drop-in advising sessions in the Commons Center (Room 217) on Mondays 11am-3pm and Tuesdays and Wednesdays 2pm-5pm.
 Students can view and book appointments using ImmersionHub (coming soon!).
 The schedule is updated at the beginning of each new semester.
 Stop by to ask questions and learn about Immersion opportunities!